rojoambinina/Broadcasting-a-transaction-on-Tron-Network/README.md

 #### py broadcast-transaction.py

-You must have on your screen the same as in the image below when the TRX balance is insufficient, and when the balance is enough to make a transaction, the transfer will be done automatically.
+You must have on your screen the same as in the image below when the TRX balance is insufficient, and as soon as the balance is enough to make a transaction, the transfer will be done instantly.

 ![broadcast-transaction](https://user-images.githubusercontent.com/89576432/186426512-fd4361df-5f93-45fa-bcb8-b6aa42fc446f.png)